Barry Bonds: 2007 season: Home run record

 The hype surrounding Bonds's pursuit of the home run record escalated on May 14.
 On this day, Sports Auction for Heritage (a Dallas-based auction house) offered US$1 million to the fan who would catch Bonds's record-breaking 756th-career home run.
 The million-dollar offer was rescinded on June 11 out of concern of fan safety.
-Home run 748 came on Father's Day, June 17, in the final game of a three-game road series against the Boston Red Sox at Fenway Park, where Bonds had never previously played.
-With this homer, Fenway Park became the 36th major league ballpark in which Bonds had hit a home run.
+Home run 748 came on Father's Day, June 17, in the final game of a three-game road series against the eventual World Series Champion Boston Red Sox at Fenway Park, where Bonds had never previously played.
+With this homer, Fenway Park became the 36th Major League ballpark in which Bonds had hit a home run.
 He hit a Tim Wakefield knuckleball just over the low fence into the Giants' bullpen in right field.
 It was his first home run off his former Pittsburgh Pirate teammate, who became the 441st different pitcher to surrender a four-bagger to Bonds.
 The 750th career home run, hit on June 29, also came off a former teammate: Liván Hernández.
 The blast came in the eighth inning and at that point tied the game at 3–3.

 On July 19, after a 21 at-bat hitless streak, Bonds hit two home runs, numbers 752 and 753, against the Chicago Cubs.
 He went three for three with two home runs, six runs batted in, and a walk on that day.
 The struggling last-place Giants still lost the game, 9–8.
 On July 27, Bonds hit home run 754 against Florida Marlins pitcher Rick VandenHurk.
 Bonds was then walked his next four at-bats in the game, but a two-run shot helped the Giants win the game 12–10.
 It marked the first time since he had hit #747 that Bonds had homered in a game the Giants won.
 On August 4, Bonds hit a 382 foot (116 m) home run against former Giants draftee, San Diego Padres starting pitcher, and future San Francisco Giant Clay Hensley for home run number 755, tying Hank Aaron's all-time record.
 Bonds greeted his son, Nikolai, with an extended bear hug after crossing home plate.
 Bonds greeted his teammates and then his wife, Liz Watson, and daughter Aisha Lynn behind the backstop.
 Hensley was the 445th different pitcher to give up a home run to Bonds.
 Ironically, given the cloud of suspicion that surrounded Bonds, the tying home run was hit off a pitcher who had been suspended by baseball in 2005 for steroid use.
 He was walked in his next at-bat and eventually scored on a fielder's choice.